💬 Communication Statistics 2026

 We wanted to find out how many people felt they wasted time in meetings.

-65% of people feel they regularly waste time in meetings – an increase from 60% last year.
+56% of people feel that they waste time in meetings – a very slight reduction on last year.
+A slight reduction on the last 2 years.

 Section 5: The cost of poor communication